Sovahero/Unreal-GoogleDataTableSync/docs/plugin-settings.md

 ![Project Settings](./images/UeProjectSettings.png)

 ## Common options
-- Sheet Mappings — for each DataTable (by asset name), store the Google Sheet ID/URL, tab name, and `gid`.
+- **Sheet Mappings** — for each DataTable (by asset name), store the Google Sheet ID/URL, tab name, and `gid`.

-- Request Timeout — increase for slow networks or large exports.
+- **Request Timeout** — increase for slow networks or large exports.

-- Temp File Location — On each import the plugin saves a JSON file to the Temp File Location (default `Project/Intermediate/GoogleDTSync/<DataTableName>.json`).
+- **Temp File Location** — On each import the plugin saves a JSON file to the Temp File Location (default `Project/Intermediate/GoogleDTSync/<DataTableName>.json`).

-	!!! note "External diff"
+!!! tip "External diff"
     You can open that JSON in your favorite diff tool.
     If you want these snapshots tracked in VCS, point the Temp File Location to a tracked folder.

 ## Advanced (usually keep defaults)
-- Header Keywords — markers placed in header rows to represent structure:
+- **Header Keywords** — markers placed in header rows to represent structure:
   - Value keyword (default `value'`)
   - Object keyword (default `struct'`)
   - Array keyword (default `arr'`)